Lpwlk/RichSockets/README.md

 # RichSockets

 Python3 CLI app based on socket and rich modules for networking terminal interface rendering.

-***
+ > This repo is currently being started as my first PyPi package based on the rich package for its CLI interface
+ > framework as well as the builtin socket module for TCP/IP socket communication for both client and server side.

+Rich module has been designed by

 # Usage